 'A Catalyst Effect'

 Richmond Law student assists in untested rape kit research

 Two years ago, Sarah Rose, L’15, took on a research project investigating potential backlogs of untested rape evidence kits in Virginia.
-Today, her work is paying off as Virginia completes an inventory of untested kits and makes plans to prevent backlogs in the future.

 April 9, 2015